MrcSnm/HipremeEngine/README.md

 1. D ( check api module for reference )
 - Filewatcher for recompiling the script
+- WebAssembly server reloader
 - Live reload ( no engine restart for coding )
+    > State is not saved, it is a simple restart, but all the assets are also cached, so, it is still way faster than reopening.

 2. Lua (outdated)
+- May be subject to removal